-Whether you are desperately looking for alternatives during the pandemic and all of the panic buying or you are thinking about a more environmentally long-term solution for personal hygiene, we’ve got all the info you need right here to save the day.
+Maybe you are desperately looking for toilet paper alternatives because of supply issues.
+Or perhaps you are thinking about a more environmentally long-term solution for personal hygiene.
+Either way, we’ve got all the info you need right here to save the day.

 Washable cloths are cheap.
 But they can be messy—and potentially smelly as they accumulate before they are washed.
 They may have to be rinsed somewhere if they won’t be washed right away.
 There can be a huge “yuck” factor (that can cause illness and infections) with using washable cloths unless you truly can sanitize them with hot water and bleach.